saadkhan321/Project6_ND/README.md

 Final version of the data visualization including enhanced interactivity of the chart and animation of the tooltip.
 Code for the final version is also placed in the index_files folder **[html file: index6.html / data file: parkdata_final.tsv]** [Initial DataVis Parks Dimple Final]

+##### Full Article

+The final version of the code was used as part of a narrative/story to show the coparison of the top most visited National Parks in the US.
+The full article html and the associated data file are in the index_files folder **[html file: index_final.html / data file: parkdata_final.tsv]**

 ## Feedback